-(a) The Trustees shall elect a President of the College who shall be the chief executive officer of the College.
-Under the direction of the Board of Trustees and Executive Committee, the President shall have the general powers and duties of supervision and management of the property and affairs of the College, including the educational activities of the College and for interpreting and carrying out the policies of the Board of Trustees.
+(a) The Trustees shall elect a President of the University who shall be the chief executive officer of the University.
+Under the direction of the Board of Trustees and Executive Committee, the President shall have the general powers and duties of supervision and management of the property and affairs of the University, including the educational activities of the University and for interpreting and carrying out the policies of the Board of Trustees.

 The President shall have the powers and duties set forth in the Corporation’s Charter and in these Bylaws, and such other powers and duties as the Board of Trustees shall delegate.

-(b) The President or someone designated by the President, shall preside at all academic functions and represent the College before the public.
+(b) The President or someone designated by the President, shall preside at all academic functions and represent the University before the public.

-(c) The President shall submit a proposed annual budget for the College to the Board of Trustees prior to the beginning of the fiscal year covered by the budget.
+(c) The President shall submit a proposed annual budget for the University to the Board of Trustees prior to the beginning of the fiscal year covered by the budget.

-(d) The President shall submit to the Board of Trustees an Annual Report on the condition, operations, and needs of the College.
+(d) The President shall submit to the Board of Trustees an Annual Report on the condition, operations, and needs of the University.